telerik/winforms-docs/gridview/hierarchical-grid/object-relational-hierarchy-mode.md

 >important As you can notice, we can perform all data operations on the child templates – grouping, sorting and filtering.
 RadGridView processes only the amount of data required for a particular data operation (lazy data loading).
 This provides us with better performance and small memory footprint.
 >

+>note Since the Q3 2015 SP1 release __RadGridView__ supports CRUD operations for its inner levels.
+The __AutoUpdateObjectRelationalSource__ defines whether CRUD should be managed by the API or not, by default its value is set to *true* .
+In case one needs to handle these operations manually the property needs to be set to *false* .
+>